Which one would we choose?

-The 6000 comes in White colour option only, whereas the 7000 is available in Black or White.
-With the 7000 the Black coloured model is flanked with 2 silver strips on the right and left hand side, where the White is just that, all white.
+The 6000 comes in white, black, orchid purple and rose gold color options only, whereas the 7000 is available in black or white.
+With the 7000 the Black colored model is flanked with 2 silver strips on the right and left hand side, where the white is just that, all white.

 Both brushes have what is known as a pressure sensor, that illuminated red when too much pressure is applied to the teeth during brushing.
 However, on the Pro 6000, this rear mounted pressure sensor has evolved into the LED Smart Ring.

-This ring illuminated 1 of 12 different colours based on the user’s preference.
+This ring illuminated 1 of 12 different colors based on the user’s preference.

 Light up all the time the brush is on, it will turn red if too much pressure is applied,